Special operations military working dogs

 - Early warning – of adversary positions

-- Asset and personnel protection – the psychological effects of dogs on adversaries.
+- Personnel protection – the psychological effects of dogs on adversaries.